7 Types of Artificial Intelligence

 6. Theory of Mind AI

-Theory of mind refers to the concept of AI that can perceive and pick up on the emotions of others.
+Theory of mind in AI refers to the ability to recognize and interpret the emotions of others.
 The term is borrowed from psychology, describing humans’ ability to read the emotions of others and predict future actions based on that information.
-Theory of mind hasn’t been fully realized yet, and stands as the next substantial milestone in AI’s development.
+Although it has not been achieved yet, theory of mind would be a substantial milestone in AI’s development.

-Theory of mind could bring plenty of positive changes to the tech world, but it also poses its own risks.
+An emotionally intelligent AI could bring a lot of positive changes to the tech world, but it also poses some risks.
 Since emotional cues are so nuanced, it would take a long time for AI machines to perfect reading them, and could potentially make big errors while in the learning stage.
-Some people also fear that once technologies are able to respond to emotional signals as well as situational ones, the result could mean automation of some jobs.
+And some worry that an AI capable of responding to both emotional and situational signals could lead to the automation of more jobs.

 7. Self-Aware AI

-Self-aware AI describes artificial intelligence that possesses self-awareness.
-Referred to as the AI point of singularity, self-aware AI is the stage beyond theory of mind and is one of the ultimate goals in AI development.
+Self-aware AI refers to the hypothetical stage of artificial intelligence where machines possess self-awareness.
+Often referred to as the AI point of singularity, self-aware AI represents a stage beyond theory of mind and is one of the ultimate goals in AI development.
 It’s thought that once self-aware AI is reached, AI machines will be beyond our control, because they’ll not only be able to sense the feelings of others, but will have a sense of self as well.

 Frequently Asked Questions